clangen/cgallery/README.md

 ```

 ### series.php:
-* indexes a collection of individual albums (e.g. family photos)
+* indexes a directory of albums and/or series (e.g. family photos)

 ```sh
 mkdir family_photos